AAT Foundation Certificate in Accounting

 You will also need to bring the following to the first session:

 You should possess good numeracy and literacy skills and ideally have GCSE Maths at Grade A*-C, or an equivalent qualification.
-(This could be Open College of the North West (OCNW) Stage A Units or a Level 2 Numeracy qualification).
-If you do not have a maths qualification at this level you will be required to take a Skills Check to assess the level you are currently working at.
-The Skills Check may reveal that it is in your best interests to guide you towards a different course which will more effectively meet your needs.
-In this case you will be provided with full advice and guidance.
+If you do not have a maths qualification at this level you will be required to complete a diagnostic assessment to assess the level you are currently working at.

 As all exams are computer based, the ability to type is therefore essential.
-You should also be a member of the AAT and will need to pay the annual AAT membership fee.
-(Runshaw College will collect your AAT membership fee).
+You should also be a member of the AAT and will need to pay the annual AAT membership fee at a charge of £90 (price correct May 2017).
+Runshaw College will collect your AAT membership fee.

 To be accepted on the course, other factors will also be taken into consideration including: